sql-machine-learning/elasticdl/elasticdl/doc/data_preparation_design.md

 The Spark job can be run in either `local` or `cluster`.
 If there's no Spark cluster available for the user, the user can still use `local` mode to process the data in the container which runs the image we provide.

 ### `other_mode_related_arguments`
 Some arguments relate to the `running_mode`.
-For example, we need to provide `num_works` no matter which mode Spark runs in, and we need to provide more cluster-related arguments if we want to run it in cluster.
+For example, we need to provide `num_workers` no matter which mode Spark runs in, and we need to provide more cluster-related arguments if we want to run it in cluster.